 Self-driving vehicles really are the future.
-However, before that future is realized, it is important that the technologies involved mature and the challenges posed are sufficiently explored and solved.
+However, before that future is realized, the technologies involved mature and the challenges posed must be sufficiently explored and solved.
 Till then, we will be excited to see where the technology goes.

 Michael Gorman is a highly skilled freelance writer and proofreader from the UK who currently works as an essay writer at a dissertation service.
 He not only writes educational and insightful essays but is also an essay reviewer who seeks to help people improve their writing skills.
 Feel free to contact him via Facebook or check his Twitter.